 Together with MacCallum, they co-anchored the coverage of the 2020 presidential debates with the first 2020 presidential debate being the most-watched in cable news history with almost 18 million viewers.
 Furthermore, together with MacCallum, they also moderated a series of presidential election town halls with then-candidates; Sen. Amy Klobuchar, Sen. Bernie Sanders, former mayor Michael Bloomberg, Julian Castro, and Sen. Kirsten Gillibrand.
 Furthermore, their town hall with former Democratic presidential candidate Sen. Bernie Sanders in April 2019, was ranked as the highest-rated town hall featuring a 2020 presidential candidate.
 Almost 4 million viewers watched the duo’s sit-down virtual special with President Donald Trump from the Lincoln Memorial in May 2020.

 In addition, he conducted an interview with the 2020 Democratic presidential candidate, Sen. Amy Klobuchar, who was the first Democrat to make an appearance on the network for the 2020 election cycle.
-According to Nielsen Media Research, Baie’s coverage of the 2018 election that marked the highest-rated midterm election coverage in cable news history with its total viewers, topping all of broadcast and cable news.
+According to Nielsen Media Research, Baie’s coverage of the 2018 election marked the highest-rated midterm election coverage in cable news history with its total viewers, topping all of broadcast and cable news.
 Furthermore, he provided live coverage of the United States summit with North Korea in 2019, anchoring his nightly newscast Special Report from Hanoi, Vietnam.

 In the year 2018, Bret contributed to FNC’s live coverage of the U.S. summit with North Korea that was held in Singapore and he later had a sit down with President Donald Trump on Air Force One for a wide-ranging interview.
-He discuss the death of journalist Jamal Khashoggi with Saudi Arabia’s Foreign Minister Adel al-Jubeir in an exclusive interview in October 2018.
+He discussed the death of journalist Jamal Khashoggi with Saudi Arabia’s Foreign Minister Adel al-Jubeir in an exclusive interview in October 2018.
 In the same year, he also had an exclusive interview with the President of Nicaragua Daniel Ortega on the country’s political and civil unrest.

 Furthermore, Bret had an interview with former Federal Bureau of Investigation (FBI) director James Comey in April 2018, which led to the network’s live coverage of his testimony before the Senate Intelligence Committee.
 He did a live anchor covering President Trump’s first foreign trip live from Saudi Arabia in May 2017.
-Later in April 2017, he has an exclusive interview with Jordan’s King Abdullah II discussing the war on terrorism.
+Later in April 2017, he had an exclusive interview with Jordan’s King Abdullah II discussing the war on terrorism.n

 According to Nielsen, Baier’s extensive coverage of President Donald J. Trump’s inauguration alongside MacCallum delivered the highest-rated inauguration coverage in network history.
 During the Tibetan leaders’ visit with then-President Obama in Washington in June 2016, he had an exclusive interview with the Dalai Lama.
 Baier also served as the host of FNC’s only Democratic town hall with former Secretary of State Hillary Clinton and Sen. Bernie Sanders in March 2016, which was held in Detroit, a night before the Michigan primary.